ibm-cloud-docs/containers/cs_encrypt.md

 You can have one KMS provider enabled in the cluster.
 You can switch the KMS provider, but you cannot disable KMS provider encryption after it is enabled.
 For example, if you enabled {{site.data.keyword.keymanagementserviceshort}} in your cluster, but want to use {{site.data.keyword.hscrypto}} instead, you can [enable](#keyprotect) {{site.data.keyword.hscrypto}} as the KMS provider.

-<p class="important">You cannot disable KMS provider encryption.
+You cannot disable KMS provider encryption.
 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
 If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.<br><br>Similarly, if you disable a root key, operations that rely on reading secrets fail.
-Unlike deleting a root key, however, you can reenable a disabled key to make your cluster usable again.</p>
+Unlike deleting a root key, however, you can reenable a disabled key to make your cluster usable again.
+{: important}

 ### Controlling encryption
 {: #kms-encrypt-control}